StevenSeifried/spdynu/README.md

 The servers of Securepoint GmbH and also the servers of the dynamic DNS service spdyn are in Germany.

-spdynUpdater.c is the Source Code in C spdynUpdater is the executable program spdynu.conf is the config file
+ - spdynUpdater.c is the Source Code in C
+ - spdynu.conf is the config file

 compile with the command: